|Itinerary at a Glance

 Day 2: En route.
 Cross the International Dateline and lose a day.
 (You will recover this day on the return leg of your trip.)

 Day 3: Bangkok.
-Arrive in Bangkok this the morning.
+Arrive in Bangkok this morning.
 After customs formalities, transfer to your centrally located hotel for check-in.
 Take time to rest from the long journey.

 Tonight, enjoy a Thai Set dinner at Supatra River House Restaurant.
 Located on the banks of the Chao Phraya River, this beautiful two-story traditional Thai house is the former home of Khunying Supatra Singholaga, a leading advocate of women's rights in Thailand.
 Its contemporary decor blends perfectly with the traditional architecture, and the views of the River, Grand Palace, and Wat Arun are spectacular.
 Accommodations: Dusit Thani.
 Dinner provided.